idekanymoretbh/red-ball-4-remake/README.md

 # Red-Ball-4-Remake
 A Remake Of Red Ball 4 That Runs Entirely On PC.
-IDEK If That Already Exists...
+It Completely Changes Everything, From Simple Enemies, To Entire Worlds And Bosses.
+Travel Through The Worlds As A Red Sphere That Craves Adrenaline And The High Of Danger.
+Run (Or, More Accurately, Roll) Through Familiar Levels, Except With New Mechanics And Structures.
+Try And Get All The Achievements, Though They WILL Be Tricky.